PlayForm/Pipe/README.md

 ## Getting started

-`FilesPipe` will now provide you with a `Pipe` method, which you can use to execute the callback on each file from the pipe.
+`FilesPipe` will now provide you with a `Pipe` method, which you can use to execute an action on each file from the pipe.

 **`Index.ts`**